 - Preheat a large nonstick skillet over medium high heat and add in one teaspoon of oil.
 Season the chicken with a pinch each of salt and pepper and sear on both sides until golden brown, about 3 minutes per side.
 Once golden brown, transfer to a plate and set aside.

 - Return the pan to medium heat and add in the additional teaspoon of oil.
 Add the onion and sauté until it begins to soften, about 5-7 minutes.
-Add in the garlic, ginger, curry, coriander, cumin and cayenne and stir until fragrant, about 30 seconds.
+Add in the garlic, ginger, curry, coriander, cumin, cayenne, salt and pepper to taste, and stir until fragrant, about 30 seconds.

 - Next, add in the tomato sauce and the sweet potatoes, cover the pan with a lid and simmer for 7-8 minutes, until the sweet potato pieces begin to soften.

-- Pour in the coconut milk, and then nestle in the chicken thighs and cauliflower.
+- Then nestle in the chicken thighs.
+Add the cauliflower, rainbow chard stems and then pour in the coconut milk.
+Season with salt and pepper.
 Cover the pan with a lid and cook until the cauliflower and sweet potato softens, and the chicken thighs are cooked to an internal temperature of 165- 175 F, about 5-7 minutes.